 Investment Managers

-Manage the system invested assets under their supervision in accordance with the guidelines and objectives set forth in the respective contract, service agreement, prospectus, LP agreement, or similar account documentation.
+Manage the system invested assets under their supervision in accordance with the guidelines and objectives outlined in the respective contract, service agreement, prospectus, limited partnership agreement, or similar account documentation.

-Exercise full investment discretion with regard to buying, managing, and selling assets held in the portfolios.
+Exercise full investment discretion regarding buying, managing, and selling assets held in the portfolios.

-Use the same care, skill, prudence, and due diligence under the circumstances then prevailing that experienced investment professionals acting in a like capacity would in the management of their own affairs, not in regard to speculation, but in regard to the stewardship of their funds considering the probable income, risk, and preservation of capital.
+Use the same care, skill, prudence, and due diligence under the circumstances then prevailing that experienced investment professionals acting in a like capacity would use in the management of their own affairs, not regarding speculation, but in regard to the stewardship of their funds considering the probable income, risk, and preservation of capital.

 Provide regular statements to the system and its investment custodian on fund holdings and performance.